 One major concern is that it could be difficult to implement and monitor.
 There would need to be a way to track who is using the services and how often, and there would also need to be a way to ensure that people are using the services for treatment purposes and not for other reasons.

 Another potential drawback of this bill is that it could create longer wait times for treatment.
 If there are only a limited number of transportation services available and demand is high, people may have to wait longer for appointments.
 This could be particularly problematic for those who need immediate treatment.

 It is also worth noting that the bill does not address other barriers to treatment, such as cost.
 While transportation may be a major obstacle to treatment, it is not the only one.
 Many people cannot afford the cost of treatment, and this bill does not address that issue.

 Despite these potential drawbacks, Bill 6945 could have a positive impact on treatment accessibility and provider availability, two key components of addiction recovery.

 The bill has been referred to the Committee on Alcoholism and Drug Abuse.
 The committee will hold a hearing on the bill and decide whether or not to recommend it for passage.

-EHRs are a vital part of any healthcare organization, but they can be complex and time-consuming to manage.
-At TenEleven Group, we specialize in providing solutions that make managing your EHR easier and more efficient.
+EHRs are vital to any healthcare organization, but they can be complex and time-consuming to manage.
+At EchoVantage, we specialize in providing solutions that make managing your EHR easier and more efficient.

-Our Adaptable Electronic Clinical Record (eCR) can help you manage all aspects of your clinical practice, from intake to discharge. eCR is a complete practice management solution that includes features like:
+Our highly configurable EHR can help you manage all aspects of your clinical practice, from intake to discharge.
+EchoVantage is a complete practice management solution that includes features like: